sourcefrog/rsyn/README.md

 "rsync with no C.")

-rsyn supports protocol version 27, which is supported by rsync versions from 2004 and later, and by openrsync.
+rsyn supports protocol version 27, which is supported by rsync versions from 2.6.0 (released in 2004) onwards, and by openrsync.

 ## Install